Healthy Breakfast for Athletes

-Cut one papaya into chunks before blending with a half cup of fresh pineapple chunks, a cup of plain yogurt (fat-free), half cup of crushed ice, and one teaspoon ground flaxseed.
+Cut one papaya into chunks before blending with a half cup of fresh pineapple chunks, a cup of plain greek yogurt (fat-free), half cup of crushed ice, and one teaspoon ground flaxseed.
 Blend everything until they become frosty.
 Serve it well.

 Apricot-Mango Madness Smoothie

-All you need to do is peel, pit, and chop six apricots before blending it with lemon peel twists, eight ice cubes, one cup of milk (reduced fat), or yogurt (low fat), two ripe mangoes, and one-fourth teaspoon vanilla extract, then serve.
+All you need to do is peel, pit, and chop six apricots before blending it with lemon peel twists, eight ice cubes, one cup of milk (reduced fat), or greek yogurt (low fat), two ripe mangoes, and one-fourth teaspoon vanilla extract, then serve.

 In conclusion, before an athlete can decide to go on an empty stomach when running, they need to understand their body composition.
 While some can do just fine without eating, some may not perform optimally when there is no fuel in them for the exercise.
 Likewise, you also need to understand your body composition better.
 Therefore, if you may find yourself belonging to the latter category, considering any of the healthy breakfast for athletes discussed above should do well for you, even if you want to eat a light meal before you set out in your racing activity.

 Supplement your diet with some exercise to double your results.
 Check out this 20-min Full Body Workout at Home.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - 12 Quick and Nutritious Breakfast Ideas for Your Run (2020, verywellfit.com)